h01ger/piuparts/README_pejacevic.txt

 ==== '~/bashrc' for piupartsm and piupartss

-Do this for the piupartsm user on pejacevic and piupartss on the slave:
+Do this for the piupartsm user on pejacevic and piupartss on the slave(s):

 ----
 piupartsm@pejacevic$ cat >> ~/.bashrc <<-EOF